 You will find an extensive selection of accommodation possibilities while trekking to the Everest Base Camp according to the service you need.
 It’s your choice, although we prefer better lodges and cuisine because it’s important to your happiness and success.
 But we recommend advised to use the same lodges with the best food in the cleanest environment.

 However, you will stay in tents from the base camp to the summit of Island Peak.
-To be warm and comfortable on the chilly night, you’ll need all-season comfortable sleeping bags and foam mattresses in the tents.
+To be warm and comfortable on a chilly night, you’ll need all-season comfortable sleeping bags and foam mattresses in the tents.

 PREPARE FOR ISLAND PEAK EXPEDITION